piriurna/ExpensesManagerAPI/README.md

 ```

-`$api_url$:3000/listCategory/`
+`$api_url$:3000/listCategory/:id`
 ```
-Retrieves all expenses in the database for the determined category
+Retrieves all expenses in the database for the determined category id

 ```